Dental Public Health, Boston University Henry M Goldman School of Dental Medicine

 Clinical Specialty/MSD in Dental Public Health

-This combined program fulfills the requirements for a certificate in a clinical specialty and the requirements of the MSD in DPH.
-The program exposes future clinical specialists to health care issues at a societal level through in-depth clinical training and study of a wide range of current issues in health care delivery and public health.
-The duration of the program may vary depending on the on the clinical specialty requirements, whereas the MSD in DPH is a minimum one year program.
-Students of the combined program are encouraged to also enroll in the one-year CAGS in DPH in order to meet the residency requirement of the American Board of Dental Public Health.
-Applicants wishing to pursue the MSD in DPH and another clinical specialty must apply separately to both programs through the ADEA PASS website.
+Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements for a Certificate of Advanced Graduate Study in a clinical specialty and the requirements of the DScD/CAGS in DPH.
+The program exposes future clinical specialists to healthcare issues at a societal level through in-depth clinical training and study of a wide range of current issues in healthcare delivery and public health.
+The duration of the program may vary depending on the clinical specialty requirements, whereas the DScD/CAGS in DPH is a minimum 36-month program.
+Students in the DScD/CAGS program in DPH meet the residency requirements of the American Board of Dental Public Health.
+Applicants wishing to pursue the DScD/CAGS in DPH and another clinical specialty must apply separately to both programs through the ADEA PASS website.
 International dental graduates are eligible to apply.

 Program Information